icyang0/choreTracker/README.md

 7. remove extraneous code
 1. handle future dates
 2. handles stripping out adverbs, and saving verbs as past tense... not thuroughly tested, but good enough??
+3. handles incorrect dates (i.e. feb 30th 2016, or may 37th 2011), by defaulting to the 1st day of that year. (amazon date intent already does this by default, i cant change it)
+4. handles "this month" or "this year" correctly.
+2. handle seasonal inputs by retuning error to user
+2. handle decades given by returning error to user